thewtex/thesis/tcd/tcd.rst

 Microemboli HITS results for subjects where there is reasonable confidence in the reliability of the counts are enumerated in |hits_table|.
 These results are for up to one hour monitoring prior to surgery.
-Subject 142 and 143 were monitored both before and after ECA.
+Subject 142 and 143 were monitored both before and after carotid endarterectomy (CEA).
 Four HITS were noted for Subject 142 prior to surgery and no HITS were detected after surgery.
-Subject 143 had no HITS detected before or after ECA.
+Subject 143 had no HITS detected before or after CEA.
 Only guarded confidence is placed in a subset of the data collected because of factors that prevented the collection of consitent, reliable signal.
 Secure positioning of the transducers by the head unit proved to be of critical importance.
-Alignment of the acoustic beam with MCA flow is very sensitive to both the position along the acoustic window and the orientation of the transducer.
+Alignment of the acoustic beam with MCA flow is very sensitive to both the position along the acoustic window and orientation of the transducer.
 If the head unit cannot securely anchor the transducer with the skull, constant transducer re-adjustment is required, which results in poor signal and motion artifacts.
 The age of the machine also bring into question reliability of the electronics.